Mastectomy Surgery in Johnson City, TN

 - Does not affect muscle tissue beneath the breast.

 - Sometimes, both breasts are removed (Double Mastectomy)

 This procedure is typically done for patients with invasive breast cancer.
-The main difference with the modified radical mastectomy and the simple mastectomy is that the surgeon will remove the lymph nodes under the arm as well for examination, which isn’t done during the simple mastectomy.
+The main difference between the modified radical mastectomy and the simple mastectomy is that the surgeon will remove the lymph nodes under the arm as well for the examination, which isn’t done during the simple mastectomy.
 Examining lymph nodes helps determine if the cancer has spread to other parts of the body beyond the breast.

 Key points of a modified radical mastectomy: